vizlab-kobe/SmokeRingVis/README.md

     $ ./make.sh
     $ ./run.sh
     ```
-    - The following variables in the make.sh file can be used to specify the number of processes along each axis of computational space and the number of grid points for each axis in each process.
+    - The following variables in make.sh can be used to specify the number of processes along each axis of computational space and the number of grid points for each axis in each process.
       ```
       NPROC_X=3
       NPROC_Y=2